orbant12/Clippify/README.md

 ## Clippify Overview

-Welcome to [Your Project Name], a comprehensive and multifaceted project that showcases my mastery of various technologies and skills relevant to the tech industry.
+Welcome to Clippify, a comprehensive and multifaceted project that showcases my mastery of various technologies and skills relevant to the tech industry.
 This README is designed to provide a detailed insight into the key components and accomplishments of this project, specifically tailored for a tech job recruiter.

 ### Table of Contents
 1. [Technologies Used](#technologies-used)